isomerpages/moe-newtownpri/_new-town-experience/Physical and Health Education/Sports Day (P1 to P3).md

 ---
 **Sports Day (P1 to P3)**

-On Sports Day, P1 to P3 students showcase what they have learnt during PE lessons.
-Students work in teams and challenge their peers in various physical and gymnastics skills such as running, skipping, throwing, log roll and forward roll.
+Sports Day is an event for all P1 to P3 students to showcase their learning during PE lessons.
+Students from the same class have the opportunities to work in a team and challenge their peers from the same level in various physical (locomotion) and gymnastics skills such as running, skipping, throwing, log roll and forward roll.

 <Include 2 - 3 photos for each programme>